The liquid portion of acrylic systems.

 Monomer should never be stored in this container.

-What is a contaminated or unmarked container?
+What is an unmarked container?

 Type of bond formed when acrylic hardens.